 In July 2019 Nintendo posted job listings for scenario development and level design, which suggests there was plenty of work still to be done, and Aonuma has stated that the short development cycle of Majora's Mask is not something he'd put himself or his staff through again.
 With the increased complexity of modern games, it simply wouldn't be possible.

-Well, possibly, but we wouldn't get our hopes up.
-March 2021 would be exactly four years after Breath of the Wild, and 2021 seems like a safer bet.
+Well, possibly.
+March 2022 would be exactly five years after Breath of the Wild, and given the delays brought about by the pandemic, 2022 seems like a safer bet.
 Stay tuned for updates.

 So, that's it for now.
 We'll be updating this guide as and when we get new information, but for now feel free to leave a comment with your hopes, dreams, fears, speculations and generally excited exclamations regarding the next brand new game in the Zelda series.
 Seeing as it's anyone's guess when BOTW2 will arrive, you might also want to check out our picks of games to play after you've finished Breath of the Wild if you simply can't wait for your next Zelda fix.